mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.0.3 =
+* Removed test files that raised seurity warning by VaultPress.
+* Slide-in optin form now full width and full heigh on mobile/small screens.
+* Cleanup assets added to customizer preview frame by other plugins/themes.
+* Fixed issue where sendy connection wasn't saving.
+* Added index.php to all folders to prevent directory browsing.
+* Removed close optin and close optin and reload in non-popup, slide in and notification bar types.
+* Code and performance improvements.

 = 2.2.0.2 =
 * Tweak mailerlite to resubscribe user who previously unsubscribe and then opt-in again.